MMagg-dev/Guide_checklist_Horizon_Zero_Dawn/legal/Terms_of_use.md

 \
 The app does use third-party services that declare their Terms and Conditions.

-Link to Terms and Conditions of third-party service providers used by the app
+Link to Terms and Conditions of third-party service providers used by the app are as follows -

 * [Google Play Services](https://policies.google.com/terms)
 * [Google Analytics for Firebase](https://firebase.google.com/terms/analytics)